Robinpig/Note/docs/CS/Java/Spring/AOP.md

 }

+// BeanFactoryAdvisorRetrievalHelper
+// Helper for retrieving standard Spring Advisors from a BeanFactory,
-public List<Advisor> findAdvisorBeans() {
+// for use with auto-proxying. public List<Advisor> findAdvisorBeans() {
 		// Determine list of advisor bean names, if not cached already.
 		String[] advisorNames = this.cachedAdvisorBeanNames;